IEEE-University-of-Houston/Rave2Go-An-STM32-Intro/README.md

 ![Rave2Go_Session_2](https://user-images.githubusercontent.com/25860232/195998130-08edfeb0-eb30-4636-92e1-5680c82fe9d6.png)

 Session 2: UART & constructing the MP3 Player (10/20/22)
-  - What are communication methods?
+- What are MCU communication methods?
 - What is UART?
 - Show students how to wire and program the MP3 module via UART
 - What are buttons?
-  - Teach students how to use input sources on a microcontroller
+- Input sources on a MCU
 - How does a speaker work?
 - Let students wire the speaker to their MP3 Player

 Session 3: Light it up!
 (10/27/22)
-  - Students will connect and program a LED matrix to the STM32
+- Program an LED Matrix with the STM32 MCU

 Session 4: Solder on Comrades (11/03/22)
-  - Show students how to solder safely
+- Intro to Soldering
-  - Teach & practice basic soldering skills
-  - Let students solder components together on a copper perfboard
+- Soldering Safety Skills
+- Wire project components
+- Perf board connection
+- Testing